baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 	responses for each observer separate.

 	If you don't have unique accounts, you risk overwriting a previous user's results.
-	You must move the current user's results folder into a secure area before the next observer starts his/her quiz session.
+	You must move the current user's results folder into a secure area before the next observer starts their quiz session.
     .
 There may be display issues if you are setting up the Image Quizzer so that the users can log in remotely.
 This is related to OpenGL which 3D Slicer uses for the graphical display.